nazaninsbr/A-Tour-of-My-Repositories/README.md

 1.
 2. <a href="https://github.com/nazaninsbr/F1-Front-Final">F1 Front</a>: the first website I made that actually looked nice
 3. <a href="https://github.com/nazaninsbr/E-Commerce-Website">E-Commerce Website</a>: not really pretty but it works!
-2. <a href=""></a>
+4. <a href="https://github.com/nazaninsbr/Web-Development">Web Development</a>: a polling website, a login page, a blog, basically my start in web
-3. <a href="https://github.com/nazaninsbr/User-Management">User Management</a>: the back-end of a website which would allow you to add users, delete them, let them take leaves, search them using Spring Boot
+5. <a href="https://github.com/nazaninsbr/User-Management">User Management</a>: the back-end of a website which would allow you to add users, delete them, let them take leaves, search them using Spring Boot
-4. <a href="https://github.com/nazaninsbr/TicTacToe-with-React">TicTacToe with React</a>: the first thing I made when trying to learn react
+6. <a href="https://github.com/nazaninsbr/TicTacToe-with-React">TicTacToe with React</a>: the first thing I made when trying to learn react
-5. <a href="https://github.com/nazaninsbr/gs-consuming-rest">gs-consuming-rest</a>: trying to learn Spring framework
+7. <a href="https://github.com/nazaninsbr/gs-consuming-rest">gs-consuming-rest</a>: trying to learn Spring framework
-6. <a href="https://github.com/nazaninsbr/Building-a-RESTful-Web-Service">Building a RESTful Web Service</a>: RESTful APIs with Spring framework
+8. <a href="https://github.com/nazaninsbr/Building-a-RESTful-Web-Service">Building a RESTful Web Service</a>: RESTful APIs with Spring framework
-7. <a href="https://github.com/nazaninsbr/RestAPI-with-Python-Flask">RestAPI with Python Flask</a>: REST API using Flask
+9. <a href="https://github.com/nazaninsbr/RestAPI-with-Python-Flask">RestAPI with Python Flask</a>: REST API using Flask
-8.
+10. <a href="https://github.com/nazaninsbr/Static-Website">Static Website</a>: learning HTML and CSS
+11. <a href="https://github.com/nazaninsbr/Example-Website">Example Website</a>: more HTML and CSS
+12. <a href="https://github.com/nazaninsbr/50-50-Personal-Website">50-50 Personal Website</a>: and even more!
+13. <a href="https://github.com/nazaninsbr/angular-2-template">angular-2 template</a>: learning Angular 2

 <h3 id="animation">Animations and Visualizations</h3>